For Partners | Baltic Sea Day

 When and how do communications on the Baltic Sea Day take place?

-The John Nurminen Foundation communicates about the Baltic Sea Day all year round, and especially in spring and summer, with particular focus on August.
+John Nurminen Foundation and all coordinators communicate about the Baltic Sea Day all year round, and especially in spring and summer, with particular focus on August.
 We highlight the Baltic Sea Day and its events and activities in social media organically and through paid advertising.
-Communications and media cooperation will be most intense during summer.
-We will send out media releases at the very beginning of summer, and right before the Baltic Sea Day.
+Communications and media cooperation will be most intense during August.
+We will send out media releases before the Baltic Sea Day.
 Our goal is to highlight the reach of the Baltic Sea Day in our communications: the variety of events, participants, locations, and countries involved.

 Can we raise funds in connection of the Baltic Sea Day?

 During the Baltic Sea Day, you can also donate or collect funds in a way that befits the spirit of the Day.
-Already last year, foundations and associations that are involved with the Baltic Sea collected funds for their own operations, setting up e.g. social media campaigns, rallies, and events in the spirit of the Baltic Sea.
+Foundations and associations that are involved with the Baltic Sea collect funds for their own operations, setting up e.g. social media campaigns, rallies, and events in the spirit of the Baltic Sea.
 On Baltic Sea Day, we at the John Nurminen Foundation also highlighted the opportunity to make a donation to support the Foundation’s work.
 It is worthwhile to note that funds should be raised in adherence to the Money Collection Act.
 Each stakeholder is responsible for fundraising as specified in their own permits.

 The idea is that the general public can also participate in the Day’s celebrations in many ways.
 Events of the Baltic Sea Day can be free of charge, or they may involve a fee.
 This means you can also organise events that have a fee: restaurants can sell the Baltic Day Menu, museums can charge their normal entry fee, etc. – this is all at the discretion of each partner.
 You can also raise funds at your event, within the constraints of the organisation’s money collection permit.

 Do you have further questions on the Baltic Sea Day?
-If you did not find the answers you are looking for from the examples above, please contact us at: info(at)jnfoundation.fi
+If you did not find the answers you are looking for from the examples above, please contact us at bsd at jnfoundation.fi

 Baltic Sea Day partners